vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 85

 tory remark we may at once say that it was a polytheistic religion, as described in the Nīlamata Purāna and that Siva, as associated with his spouse, was its most popular god.
-Because, when & religious point arises after the coronation of Yasovatī, the 3rd of Gonanda line of Kashmir, Krṣņa quotes the authority of the Nīlamata Purāņa in support of his view (R. T., ch.
+Because, when & religious point arises after the coronation of Yasovatī, the 3rd of Gonanda line of Kashmir, Krṣṇa quotes the authority of the Nīlamata Purāṇa in support of his view (R. T., ch.
 I, 71-72.)
-Similarly, when the religion of the land is represented to have suffered at the hands of the Bauddhas with Nāgārjuna as their head, the reference is to nothing else than the ritualistic performances prescribed in the Nīla Purāņa :
+Similarly, when the religion of the land is represented to have suffered at the hands of the Bauddhas with Nāgārjuna as their head, the reference is to nothing else than the ritualistic performances prescribed in the Nīla Purāṇa :

-“Kriyām Nīlapurāņoktām ācchindan agamadviṣah."
+“Kriyām Nīlapurāṇoktām ācchindan agamadviṣah."

 R. T., ch.
 I, 178.
-Further, when Candra, a descendant of Kaśyapa, propitiated Nīla, the lord of the (Kashmir) Nāgas, who being angry at the suspension of the customary oblation because of Buddhistic influence, had sent down the destructive snow fall, the religion that was revealed to him anew was no other than that of the Nila Purāņa.
+Further, when Candra, a descendant of Kaśyapa, propitiated Nīla, the lord of the (Kashmir) Nāgas, who being angry at the suspension of the customary oblation because of Buddhistic influence, had sent down the destructive snow fall, the religion that was revealed to him anew was no other than that of the Nila Purāṇa.
 (R. T., ch.
 I, 183.)

-Whatever opinion we may hold about Kalhana's account of the kings and their administration in the earlier part of his chronicle, in view of the fact that Tantric Saivaism was of as late introduction into Kashmir as the 8th century A.D. and that when Buddhism entered Kashmir at the time of Asoka there was already a religion there, the prominent feature of which was the worship of Ardhanārī Nateśvara, it will not be unreasonable to suppose that Kalhaņa at least in his statement in regard to the ancient faith or religion of the land is generally not wrong.
+Whatever opinion we may hold about Kalhana's account of the kings and their administration in the earlier part of his chronicle, in view of the fact that Tantric Saivaism was of as late introduction into Kashmir as the 8th century A.D. and that when Buddhism entered Kashmir at the time of Asoka there was already a religion there, the prominent feature of which was the worship of Ardhanārī Nateśvara, it will not be unreasonable to suppose that Kalhaṇa at least in his statement in regard to the ancient faith or religion of the land is generally not wrong.

 SOIL FOR THE GROWTH OF TANTRIC SAIVAISM.